Skip to main content

 • Bachelor of Engineering (B. Eng., BE, BASc).

-Spouses/partners of students in other undergraduate programs are no longer eligible for a SOWP.
+Spouses/partners of students in other degree programs are no longer eligible for an SOWP.

 If you have a valid study permit and have been admitted into one of the eligible programs listed above, your spouse or common-law partner can apply for a work permit without proof of a job offer or a Labour Market Impact Assessment (LMIA).
 For more information about SOWP, please review this IRCC webpage and/or consult the advice indicated below.